Librarika/manual/docs/member-area.md

     ![Member area catalog search](img/member-area-catalog-search.png)

-* If you click the `Title` of the book then all of its details will be show up like below.
+* If you click the `Title` of the book then all of its details will be shown up like below.

     ![Member area catalog search details](img/member-area-catalog-search-details.png)

-* In the book details page you can see the request in the below.
+* In the book details page you can see the request button for each copy of the book.

     ![Member area catalog request](img/member-area-catalog-request.png)